pivot-access-ltd/bma-offline-docs/src/machines.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/2/21e9f4dca3a3e0a6657b5b2a570c9fc68a3e4961.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/2/21e9f4dca3a3e0a6657b5b2a570c9fc68a3e4961.png"></a>

-The menu includes links to a number of additional forms and controls, as described in the following sections.

-<a href="#heading--machine-summary-h3"><h3 id="heading--machine-summary-h3">View a machine summary</h3></a>

-As shown above, the Machine summary presents an overview of CPU, memory, storage, tags, and general settings:
+The machine status card presents an overview of CPU, memory, storage, tags, and general settings:

 <a href="https://discourse.maas.io/uploads/default/original/2X/a/a8ff4caf6362a3d695682499a74d64cb189dfc37.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/a/a8ff4caf6362a3d695682499a74d64cb189dfc37.png"></a>